Prepared To Meet Your Legal Needs

 Despite the challenge of some CTS cases, Pennsylvania courts recognize the link between carpal tunnel and certain jobs.

-The certified specialist workers’ compensation lawyers at Wolf, Baldwin & Associates, P.C., with offices in Pottstown, West Chester and Reading, represent injured employees in their workers’ compensation claims across southeastern Pennsylvania.
+The certified specialist workers’ compensation lawyers at Wolf, Baldwin & Associates, P.C., with offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania, represent injured employees in their workers’ compensation claims across southeastern Pennsylvania.